Biden and Carter, longtime allies, reconnect in Georgia

 Biden's visit comes after Carter’s vice president, Walter Mondale, died April 19 at the age of 93.
 Carter and Biden both spoke to Mondale by phone in the days before his death.

-In his “CARTERLAND” remarks, recorded last week and made available to The Associated Press by producers Will and Jim Pattitz, Biden credits Mondale and Carter as formative figures in his political career.
+In his “CARTERLAND” remarks, recorded last week and made available to The Associated Press by producers Will and Jim Pattiz, Biden credits Mondale and Carter as formative figures in his political career.

 Biden noted Mondale changed the vice presidency into the kind of active role Biden would go on to play during his two terms in the post.
 “When President (Barack) Obama asked me to consider being his vice president, I said I had to go home and talk about it,” Biden said.
 “Fritz was my first call outside of my family.”

-Note: This story has been corrected to reflect that the last name of the producers of “CARTERLAND,” a new documentary, is Pattiz, not Pattitz.